 But if there is a fuse between the power source and the fault then the fuse will blow to protect the wiring.
 Modern cars are almost completely protected against this type of fault with dozens of fuses, but the MGB and other cars of its era can have as little as two, which leaves a lot of wiring unprotected.
 Note that in classic cars, unlike most electronic equipment, fuses are there to protect wiring, not components.

 The picture shows a typical original glass cylinder classic car fuse on the left, and modern 'blade' fuses on the right.
-The fuse 'rating' - the maximum continuous current it is designed to carry under normal conditions - is engraved on one of the end caps of the classic fuse, and by the colour and legend on the top of modern fuses.
-The 'fusing' current - the current at which the fuse 'blows' - is typically double the 'rating' current in automotive fuses.
+The fuse 'rating' - the maximum continuous current it is designed to carry under normal conditions - is stamped into one of the end caps, or on slip of paper inside, or screen-printed on the glass of the classic fuse.
+Modern blade fuses by the colour off and legend on the top part.
+The 'fusing' current - the current at which the fuse 'blows' - is typically double the 'continuous' current in automotive fuses.

 In the basic circuit above we have a simple series circuit of battery, switch and bulb, and this is the case for a number of circuits on a car such as where there is a single interior or luggage space light, and for the starter motor, the wiper motor, an electric fuel pump, where there is a single horn, and others.